-- (1) Audit fees are comprised of the base audit fee (including statutory audit fees), effects of foreign currency exchange rates on the base audit fee, and scope adjustments to the base audit requirements. - (2) Audit-related fees include agreed-upon or expanded audit procedures for accounting or regulatory requirements. - (3) Tax fees include U.S. federal, state and local tax support, international tax support, and review and preparation of tax returns. - (4) All other fees include subscriptions for online resources available from PwC.
+Audit fees are comprised of the base audit fee (including statutory audit fees), effects of foreign currency exchange rates on the base audit fee, and scope adjustments to the base audit requirements.

 The Audit Committee has adopted policies and procedures for pre-approval of audit, audit-related, tax and other services, and for pre-approval of fee levels for such services.